Divy5/Calculator-React/Calculator/README.md

 - JS

 # Usage
-1-Click the buttons to input numbers and operators.
+1. Click the buttons to input numbers and operators.
-2-Click "=" to get the result of the calculation.
+2. Click "=" to get the result of the calculation.
-3-Click "C" to clear the input and reset the calculator.
+3. Click "C" to clear the input and reset the calculator.